French Burmese Relationships During 18th C

 Copy of the report

 The richness of the country and its proximity to Cochin-China justified the acceptance of the proposal of one of the King of Burma’s ministers (Kunwin Mingyi) who was sent as ambassador extraordinary to study European civilization and to conclude treaties with England, Italy, and France.
-Our proposed treaty is very similar to those in England and Italy: it gives freedom and security to French missionaries, merchants, and travelers and French products will receive the same treatment as similar products of other most favoured nations.
+Our proposed treaty is very similar to those in England and Italy: it gives freedom and security to French missionaries, merchants, and travellers and French products will receive the same treatment as similar products of other most favoured nations.

 These are vague provisions, but we cannot make them more specifically as we have little to no relations with a country surrounded on three sides by British possession which shut her off from the sea.